dollarshaveclub/e2e/README.md

 End-to-end tests is inherently flaky, so we built a runner to help mitigate the flakiness:

 - Retry support - retry a test as many times as you'd like
-- Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs so that you can have a video
+- Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs for the logs, video, and screenshots
 - Filter tests by browsers
 - Filter tests by local or remote (Sauce Labs) tests
 - Parallelism and concurrency - run local and remote tests with separate, configurable concurrency